 The Wenner-Gren Foundation for Anthropological Research, Inc. is a private operating foundation dedicated to the advancement of anthropology throughout the world.
-Located in New York City, it is one of the major funding sources for international anthropological research and is actively engaged with the anthropological community through its varied grant, fellowship, networking, conference and symposia programs.
-It founded and continues to publish the international journal Current Anthropology, and disseminates the results of its symposia through open-access supplementary issues of this journal.
+Located in New York City, it is one of the major international funding sources for anthropological research and is actively engaged with the anthropological community through its varied grant, fellowship, conference, and capacity building programs.
+It founded and continues to publish the international journal Current Anthropology and disseminates the results of its symposia through open access supplementary issues of this journal.
+It also publishes SAPIENS, an award-winning open access magazine read by millions of non-anthropologists worldwide.
 The Foundation works to support all branches of anthropology and closely related disciplines concerned with human biological and cultural origins, development, and variation.

 Wenner-Gren Foundation is governed by a Board of Trustees.
 It also has an academic Advisory Council consisting of seven members, all anthropologists representing the different subfields, whose term of service is four years.